-How to Apply for Penalty Abatement for Your IRS Debt
+How to Apply for IRS Penalty Abatement for Your Tax Debt

 Forget about asking the IRS to remove interest charges from your account.
 This will never happen.
 Standard and mandatory interest is a fact of your financial live, and it’s a waste of time to try and negotiate your way out of paying it.
 Penalties are a different matter entirely.
 If there is reasonable cause for it, the IRS will sometimes remove the same.
 A settlement, or an offer in compromise, is another different matter.
 Since no interest is charged if the IRS accepts an offer in compromise.